LemarTokham/Bus-Tracker-V2/README.md

 ![UI image](images/bus-location-image.png)

 # Current blockers
-- Trying to find a way to keep making API calls every 10 seconds to update location data.
+- Ive figured out how to use threads to keep polling API every 10 seconds for location data and i've got websockets set up between front and back end, just need to convert that to send bus data instead of random messages
-- Learning about websockets so the backend data can continuously send fresh data to the frontend.